The Message of the First Angel

 Then, the world is called to glorify God by obeying and praising Him for His goodness.
 One of the major sins of the last days is un-thankfulness (2 Timothy 3:1, 2).

 The message of the first angel of Revelation 14 declares the Lord as the Creator of heaven and earth and, therefore, rejects idolatry and repudiates evolution.
-Worshiping the Creator includes worshiping Him on the day He set aside as a memorial of Creation (the seventh-day Sabbath – Genesis 2:2, 3).
-Therefore, the Sabbath will be a point of controversy in the closing crisis (Rev. 13:16).
+Worshiping the Creator includes worshiping Him on the day He set aside as a memorial of Creation (the seventh day Sabbath – Genesis 2:2, 3).
+Therefore, the Sabbath will be a point of controversy in the closing crisis (Revelation 13:16).

 In His service,